laurenchen0631/English-Learning/GRE/Arithmetic/Tips.md

 	- [O] a-d > b-c (20>15, 12>10 --> 20 - 10 > 15 - 12)
 	- [X] ac > bd (true iff abcd are all positive)

+## Word Problems
+- Average Speed Problems
+	- Average speed of v1 and v2 is (d1+d2)/(t1+t2) rather than (v1+v2)/2
+- Multiple traveler Problem
+	- Example: M and P travelled from A to B at the same time.
+M travelled at 60mph, and P travelled at 40 mph.
+When m had arrived at B, P was still 50 miles away.
+What the distance between A and B?
+		- D = 60T, D - 50 = 40T --> T = 2.5, D = 60*2.5 = 150
+	- Example2: K drove from A to B at speed of 60mph, turned around, and returned at at 80mph.
+4 hours before the end of trip, he was still approaching B, only 15 miles away from B. What is the distance between A and B.
+		- From P (point 4 hours ago) to B back A A is 4 hours.
+		- Time from P to B is 15/60 = 0.25hr
+		- Thus time from B to A is 4 - 0.25 = 3.75
+		- Distance = 3.75 * 80 = 300 miles

 ## Problem Solving Strategy
 - Backsolving: assuming one of the numerical answers from five options is the correct answer; from this, we work backwards, and see if it make sense in the problem.
 If the answer doesn't work, we pick another answer and try again.
 	- Improvement: choose the middle answer and see the difference is greater or lesser.